 If you are the non-resident parent, it is equally important that you discuss your children’s emotions with them.
 However, please remember that children do not need to know everything that is going on in a divorce and it is normal to protect them from certain things.

-Make sure that your contact arrangements and holidays are planned in advance.
+Make sure that advanced planning for contact arrangements and holidays are in place.
 Let your children know what is happening and if plans change, spin this in a positive light.

 Your ex-partner may have let the children down, but telling them this doesn’t do any good.
 If your ex-partner is typically unreliable and you know that they are unlikely to stick to the agreed plan, always have a back-up, i.e. ‘Mum/Dad may take you out over the weekend, but if they can’t then we will go out to lunch instead’.

-Ensure that the line of communication is always kept open with the other parent and never restrict contact unless the children are at genuine risk.
+Ensure that the line of communication is always kept open with the other parent.
+Never restrict contact unless the children are at genuine risk.
 A parenting agreement helps to keep parents focused, and a regular review of the agreement ensures that communication is open and ongoing.

 Read the full article in Marie Claire here